Research Team

 Graduate Research Assistant

 Public Policy Ph.D.
-School of Public Policy & Urban Affairs, Boston, MA, USA I am a PhD student in the Public Policy program, working on research with Dr. Hall on stakeholder engagement and flood resilience in the Missouri River.
+School of Public Policy & Urban Affairs, Boston, MA, USA I am a PhD candidate in the Public Policy program, working on research with Dr. Hall on stakeholder engagement and flood resilience in the Missouri River.
 Prior to joining the Sustainability Science Lab, I served as Assistant Director of Latin American Programs at Penn State Law, where I oversaw partnerships and the development of recruitment initiatives in Latin America, while conducting research on water-related questions and supporting teaching in Negotiation and Dispute Resolution.
 I have worked in the submission of contributions to bills in the Colombian Congress as well as reports to the United Nations Bodies from my previous role at the Observatory for Marine and Coastal Governance, having experience in research and high-impact litigation.
 I was a distinguished student at Universidad del Norte in Barranquilla-Colombia, Teaching Assistant in the area of public law, member of the Group of Strategic Litigation and Public Interest, and leader of several models of multilateral organizations.
 My academic and professional interests are primarily focused on the interactions between water policy/governance, water diplomacy, and environmental law.
 I hold an LL.M.
 (Master of Laws) with a Concentration in Energy and Environmental Law from Penn State Law, and an LL.B.
 (Bachelor of Laws) from Universidad del Norte, Colombia. |

 Bryn Anderson